Persival-GmbH/asam-openx-assets/README.md

 ## Credits

-The vehicle models used in this repository were taken from public sources under the creative commons license and converted to the ASAM OpenMATERIAL 3D geometry format by https://github.com/bounverif/openx-assets.
+- The vehicle models used in this repository were taken from public sources under the creative commons license and converted to the ASAM OpenMATERIAL 3D geometry format by https://github.com/bounverif/openx-assets.
 We enhanced the models and added a comprehensive material mapping.
 Each asset contains authorship and copyright information in the metadata.
+- The OpenDRIVE data was created with the [blender-driving-scenario-creator](https://github.com/johschmitz/blender-driving-scenario-creator).